logo

 The two articles were published respectively in the Sydney Morning Herald [8] and the Evening Post of Wellington on 19 December [7] and report statements in London and Washington on 18 December suspending the service.

-The report from London announces that mail from New Zealand would be sent by the Horseshoe Route.
+The report from London announces that mail to New Zealand would be sent by the Horseshoe Route.
 Given the problems with the Horseshoe Route, a more likely alternative from New Zealand would be to go by sea to San Francisco and be flown from there.

 Mail from UK that missed the last Pacific flight